 Our advice: nothing better than water and gentle soaps, these gels must be used only in case of “emergency”.
 We advise you to avoid using it on children.
 In fact, they put a lot their hands to the mouth so they could ingest some.

-Another product that should not be abused are indoor antiseptics, topical antibiotics (Gallinectionary: local application on an external part of the body).
-Indeed, our microbial diversity is falling and the extinction of a species that gives room to another one way more harmful.
+Another product that should not be abused is indoor antiseptics, topical antibiotics (Gallinectionary: local application on an external part of the body).
+Indeed, our microbial diversity is falling and the extinction of a species can give room to another one way more harmful.

-Finally, the formulation of cosmetics is also an issue (a topic that saddens Mathilde):
+Finally, the formulation of cosmetics is also an issue:

 - A pH not adapted to the pH of the skin